-On the Western Slope, there is growing interest in the use of alternative transfer methods (ATMs) and other voluntary, temporary, and compensated approaches for enhancing environmental and recreational flows and providing temporary municipal supplies in times of shortage.
+On the Western Slope, there is growing interest in the use of water sharing agreements (formerly known as alternative transfer methods, or ATMs) and other voluntary, temporary, and compensated approaches for enhancing environmental and recreational flows and providing temporary municipal supplies in times of shortage.

-Under the leadership of the Colorado River Basin Roundtable, and with financial support through the Colorado Water Conservation Board's Alternative Transfer Method Grant Program (available through a Water Plan grant, the Upper Colorado Conservation Project brings together a diverse set of stakeholders to address priority questions related to water conservation in agriculture.
-Given the scale of the project, it represents one of the largest ATM pilots to date on the Western Slope.
+Under the leadership of the Colorado River Basin Roundtable, and with financial support through a Colorado Water Conservation Board Water Plan grant, the Upper Colorado Conservation Project brings together a diverse set of stakeholders to address priority questions related to water conservation in agriculture.
+Given the scale of the project, it represents one of the largest water sharing pilots to date on the Western Slope.